shanep-capstone/cs481-s21-team_2/README.md

 5. **Build the Login page** with authentication for  the web: For security of login, it can be used a platform like a firebase supports a backend as a service.

+### Feedback from Shane

+This is a great project idea!
+I have worked in industry on ERP/MRP projects and I know that there are a few small companies in the valley who would jump on an inventory system that just works.
+I would say if you are starting with a desktop app you should use C# and winforms.
+It would be the quickest to start with and is really well supported.

+I am excited to see the finished project!